jhwoodward/neo4j-node/README.md

 ```

- to ``node.save`` will generate cypher which will be sent to neo4j to generate the corresponding nodes and relationships.
+passed to ``node.save`` will generate cypher which will be sent to neo4j to generate the corresponding nodes and relationships.

 ## Predicates